-After that, Tracy came out to her siblings and parents.
+After that, White came out to her siblings and parents.
 She became a co-chair of the sales organization’s Rainbow Alliance chapter.
 And she and Kristyn got married in 2013.

-“When I came out at work, I embraced my job so much more,” says Tracy.
+“When I came out at work, I embraced my job so much more,” says White.
 “For me, coming out was just a beautiful gift I gave myself.”

 Taking off the mask

 Before joining the company in 2018, Daniel Muriel worked as a flight attendant, a job that allowed him to explore cities throughout South America and Europe.
-During his off hours, he immersed himself in local LGBTQ+ culture—but on the job, things were different.
-“I wore a mask the majority of the time,” Daniel says.
+During his off hours, he immersed himself in local LGBTQ+ culture — but on the job, things were different.
+“I wore a mask the majority of the time,” Muriel says.
 “Because of the stigma that ‘all flight attendants are gay,’ customers would put this label on you.
 So I would put the mask on to earn respect from them.”

-When Daniel left to pursue a different career, he decided to seek out a company where he could be completely himself—and he found it at our company.
-“I said, ‘I’m not going to put the mask on; I’m going to show them who Daniel really is.’
+When Muriel left to pursue a different career, he decided to seek out a company where he could be completely himself– and he found it at our company.
+“I said, ‘I’m not going to put the mask on; I’m going to show them who I really am.’
 That was one of the biggest and most positive changes in my life.”